rya-sge/http-infra/README.md

+---
+You develop a web app (e.g. with express.js) that administrators can use to monitor and update your web infrastructure.
+You find a way to control your Docker environment (list containers, start/stop containers, etc.) from the web app.
+For instance, you use the Dockerode npm module (or another Docker client library, in any of the supported languages).
+You have documented your configuration and your validation procedure in your report.
+---

 # README

 ## **Management UI**

 Afin de mettre en place un management UI, nous avons décidé d'utiliser Portainer. (https://www.portainer.io/)

 ## **Utilisation**